apostrophecms/docs/docs/reference/modules/piece-page-type.md

 </AposCodeBlock>

 ### `perPage`
-The `perPage` option should be set to an integer as a value and specifies the number of pieces displayed per page for the `index.html` page.
+The `perPage` option should be set to an integer and specifies the number of pieces displayed per page for the `index.html` page before pagination is offered.
 It is set to 10 items per page by default.

 <AposCodeBlock>